PavitraVaidya/ElderSense-Hackthon/README.md

 > "⏰ Reminder: Please take your Blood Pressure Tablet.
 Did you take it?"

-If user replies “yes” → medicine logged as ✅ taken.
+-If user replies “yes” → medicine logged as ✅ taken.
-If user says “help” → caregiver immediately gets an 📧 emergency email.
+-If user says “help” → caregiver immediately gets an 📧 emergency email.
-If user says “play music” → plays a random song.
+-If user says “play music” → plays a random song.

 ---

 ### 📦 Dependencies

-speechrecognition
+-speechrecognition
-pyttsx3
+-pyttsx3
-pygame
+-pygame
-smtplib (built-in)
+-smtplib (built-in)
-sqlite3 (built-in)
+-sqlite3 (built-in)

 ### Install everything with: